 So you've decided on roller shades.
 Now the question is, which kind should you get?
 Traditional roller shades?
 Roller screen shades?
 Are there other types?
 Roller shades have long been admired for their sleek look and flexibility when it comes to their extensive fabric selection and light-filtering options.
 And for rooms that get a lot of sun, roller screen shades offer excellent UV protection while maintaining your view of the outdoors.
 There are even coverings like Sonnette™ Cellular Roller Shades that combine the energy-efficient construction of a cellular shade with the clean lines of a standard roller.

 Sheers, opaques, patterns, textures and colors—roller shades feature plenty of choices to fit your style.
 Hundreds of fabrics and fabric-like materials as well as top and bottom treatments—including fabric valances—let you customize your shades to fit almost any application.
-If you prefer your space to have a touch of whimsical charm, opt for roller shades from the Design Studio Featured-Artist Series.
-Renowned textile designer Rebecca Atwood created playful watercolor prints exclusively for Hunter Douglas.
+If you're looking for unique patterns for a room, opt for roller shades from the Design Studio Featured-Artist Series.
+Within this series you'll find exclusive prints from designers Rebecca Atwood, Marcie Bronkar and Seema Krish.

 For versatility, Designer Roller Shades and Alustra® Woven Textures® Roller Shades are available with a dual-roller system that combines two shades on a single headrail, so fabrics can be combined in different opacities for varying degrees of light control.